 You have planned a thoughtful public participation process.
 But often in public participation, no matter our best efforts, we are faced with cringe worthy stakeholder statements that are quickly becoming all too familiar.
 “It doesn’t matter what we say, you’re going to do it anyway.”
 “The decision’s already been made, so why should I participate?”

-In this session, we’ll explore whether we, as public participation practitioners, could be to blame for such statements.
+In this session, Katz & Associates will lead you in an exercise to explore whether we, as public participation practitioners, could be to blame for such statements.
 Did we set the wrong expectations?
 Were our communications unclear?
 Did we not reach the right people in the right amount of time?
 We’ll share our common experiences, pinpoint where on the IAP2 Spectrum we could have gone wrong, and collectively develop solutions for the most common errors facing practitioners today.

 RSVP to email@example.com by EOD Friday Jan 25